nim-works/nimskull/readme.md

 Ultimately this will mean a different community, language, standard library, and much more.
-For now it's closer to an alternative with most deviations appearing in the standard library, mostly in the form of deleting much of it.
+For now it's closer to an alternative with most deviations appearing in the standard library, mostly in the form of deleting old and unmaintained modules from it.

 PS. the name `Nimskull` is temporary